Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/nodes/types/shaders/emission.rst

    Emission Node.

+The *Emission :abbr:`BSDF (Bidirectional scattering distribution function)`* node is used to add Lambertian emission.
-Lambertian emission, to be used for material and lamp surface outputs.
+This can for example, be used for material and lamp surface outputs.

 Cycles uses a physically correct light falloff by default, whereas Blender Internal uses a smoothed falloff with a Distance parameter.